Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 Integrating via Sub-Project
 ---------------------------

-This is the recommended approach as it lets Xcode see all the project symbols and dependencies and also allows for execution of the special build rule that processes the `default.css` file into a link-able form.
+This is the recommended approach as it lets Xcode see all the project symbols and dependencies.

 If you use `git` as SCM of your apps you would add DTCoreText as a submodule, if not then you would simply clone the project into an Externals sub-folder of your project.
 The repo URL can either be the one of the master repository or - if you plan to [contribute to it](http://www.cocoanetics.com/2012/01/github-fork-fix-pull-request/) - could be a fork of the project.